The Pensions Regulator, which

 for the rest of her (average) life would be over £132,000

 - and that was from a very low starting point.
 Even if our sample man

 to 70, the average male would draw over £200,000 'til he

 For a pension assessment contact 0845 3000 168 or the Pensions Service link above.
 The Pension Scheme Registry can check if you are due for anything http://www.thepensionsregulator.gov.uk/

-Although most of these benefits are 'means tested' to an extent they can
+although most of these benefits are 'means tested' to an extent, they

 Take a look at